YU000jp/logseq-plugin-preview-image/README.md

 1. Install the `Preview Image` plugin (available from the Logseq Marketplace).
 1. Place an image in a regular block.
-1. Hover your mouse over the image to see a preview.
+1. Hover the mouse over the image to see a preview.

 ## Plugin Settings